ShreyMhatre/Kaggle-House_prices/README.md

 ##  Learning Reference

-This project was based on the YouTube tutorial by **Computer Science**:
+This project was based on the YouTube tutorial by **freeCodeCamp.org**:
 🔗 [Kaggle House Prices - Python Data Science Project | Full Tutorial](https://www.youtube.com/watch?v=BV03sQ0srcU)

 I used this tutorial as a guide to learn data preprocessing, feature encoding, and model pipeline building.